GabrielVareilles/rails-matching/README.md

 #### A little explanation may be required

 Here SQL queyword `WITH` allow us to create two subqueries named `taste` and `distances`that we can use later in the query.
-- `taste` represents current user taste that we filter with `WHERE`keyword.
+- `taste` represents current user taste that we filter with `WHERE` keyword.
-- `distances` computes individual distances between current user tastes and all other tastes records.\
+- `distances` computes individual fruit distances between current user tastes and all other tastes records.
-And we use last `SELECT` to compute all matching percentages relative to current user.
+And we use last `SELECT` to compute all matching percentages.

 ### Usage in user model

-It is possible to play SQL queries directly on database with `ActiveRecord::Base.connection.execute(query)`.
+It is possible to play SQL queries directly on database using `ActiveRecord::Base.connection.execute(query)`.

 ```ruby
 #user.rb